Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: 3-D scenario

-Based on Lemma \ref{lem_uniq_3d}, the ML estimator $\widehat{p}_n^{\rm ML}$ shares the consistency and asymptotic normality presented in the following theorem, which is the counterpart of Theorem \ref{thm_consis_asymnormal_2d} in the 2-D scenario. \begin{thm}[Consistency and asymptotic normality] Under Assumptions \ref{assum_mea_noise_3d}-\ref{assum_projection}, we have $\widehat{p}_n^{\rm ML} \to p^0$ with probability one as $n \to \infty$ with the asymptotic normality
+We then present the consistency and asymptotic normality of the ML estimator in the following theorem, which is the counterpart of Theorem \ref{thm_consis_asymnormal_2d} in the 2-D scenario. \begin{thm} Under Assumptions \ref{assum_mea_noise_3d}-\ref{assum_projection}, we have $\widehat{p}_n^{\rm ML} \to p^o$ almost surely as $n \to \infty$ with the asymptotic rate

 \end{thm} Similar to the 2-D scenario, the ML estimator $\widehat{p}_n^{\rm ML}$ is asymptotically efficient.